peteroupc/peteroupc.github.io/graphics.md

 8. The 3-D graphics buffer's resolution is the same as the screen resolution.
 9. 3-D primitives should undergo perspective correction, but this is optional.[^2]

+> **Example:** For 640 &times; 480 pixels, no more than 12,800 primitives (640 &times; 480 / 24) and 38,400 vertices can be shown at a time, and the maximum texture size is 256 &times; 256 pixels.

 Limit 2-D graphics to the following: [^3]

 1. Up to three 2-D _layers_ can be displayed at a time.
 If 3-D graphics are not being displayed, a fourth 2-D layer can also be displayed.
 Otherwise, a layer for the 3-D graphics can be displayed.
 Each 2-D layer is a rectangular array of references to _tiles_ (a _tile_ is a small rectangular array of pixels).
 2. The 2-D and 3-D layers may contain transparent pixels.
 3. Up to two of the 2-D layers can undergo a 2-D affine transformation.
 4. The tiles have the same size (32 &times; 32 pixels or smaller).
 A tile size of 8 &times; 8 pixels is suggested.
-5. There are sixteen color tables reserved for use by tiles.
-Each color in each table is of the vertex color format given earlier.
-Each tile uses one of these color tables.
-The application chooses one:
+5. The application chooses one:
-    1. Each tile is in a 1-bit-per-pixel format, and each color table has 2 colors.
+    1. Each tile is in a 1-bit-per-pixel format and uses one of 16 color tables, with 2 colors per table.
-    2. Each tile is in a 2-bit-per-pixel format, and each color table has 4 colors.
+    2. Each tile is in a 2-bit-per-pixel format and uses one of 16 color tables, with 4 colors per table.
-    3. Each tile is in a 4-bit-per-pixel format, and each color table has 16 colors.
+    3. Each tile is in a 4-bit-per-pixel format and uses one of 16 color tables, with 16 colors per table.
+    3. There is a single 256-color table for use by tiles.
+Each tile is in an 8-bit-per-pixel format.
+6. Each color in each color table used by tiles is of the vertex color format given earlier.
-6. Separate from layers, 2-D _sprites_ can be displayed.
+7. Separate from layers, 2-D _sprites_ can be displayed.
 Each sprite is a rectangular array of either tiles or pixels.
-7. Each sprite has size up to X &times; Y pixels, where X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
+8. Each sprite has size up to X &times; Y pixels, where X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
 (An alternative limit is X = 64 and Y = 64.)
-8. Up to N sprites can be displayed at a time, where N is calculated as (screen width &times; screen height &times; 16) / (X &times; Y), rounded up, but not more than 512.[^4]
+9. Up to N sprites can be displayed at a time, where N is calculated as (screen width &times; screen height &times; 16) / (X &times; Y), rounded up, but not more than 512.[^4]
-9. Each sprite made of pixels (rather than tiles) has a pixel format allowed for 3-D textures, given earlier.
+10. Each sprite made of pixels (rather than tiles) has a pixel format allowed for 3-D textures, given earlier.
-10. Each sprite can be drawn above or below any of the 2-D layers.
+11. Each sprite can be drawn above or below any of the 2-D layers.
-11. Sprites may contain transparent pixels, but not translucent (semitransparent) pixels.
+12. Sprites may contain transparent pixels, but not translucent (semitransparent) pixels.
-12. Tiles and sprites can be drawn flipped on either or both axes.
+13. Tiles and sprites can be drawn flipped on either or both axes.

 The 3-D graphics layer, if any, can be alpha blended with the 2-D graphics layers in any order. [^5]

+> **Example:** For 640 &times; 480 pixels, one choice is: 4-bit-per-pixel tiles, 8 &times; 8 tiles, sprites up to 160 &times; 160 pixels, and no more than 192 sprites at a time.

 Other requirements: